Mount Koya (Koya-san), Wakayama Prefecture

 Facts & Figures

-Koya-san or Mount Koya is the famous home of the headquarters of the Koyasan sect of Shingon Buddhism and a major pilgrimage site.
-More than 100 temples are located in this area and forming this sacred place in the mountains of Wakayama.
+Koyasan or Mount Koya, located in a remote mountainous area of the Wakayama Prefecture, is the famous home of the headquarters of the Koyasan sect of Shingon Buddhism and a major pilgrimage site.
+More than 100 temples with 700 monks can be found in this area and together they form one of the most sacred sites in Japan.
 Koyasan is also part of the UNESCO World Heritage Site - Sacred Sites and Pilgrimage Routes in the Kii Mountain Range.
-Shingon Buddhism was introduced to Japan by priest Kobo Daishi / Kukai (774 - 835), the founder of the temple complex at Koyasan.
-The central or head temple of Esoteric Buddhism in Koyasan is Kongobu-ji temple.
-Japan Rail Pass Buy now and Save >
+Shingon Buddhism was introduced to Japan by priest Kobo Daishi also known as Kukai (774 - 835), the founder of the temple complex at Koyasan.
+Best Ryokans near Mount Koya Experience the Ultimate Japanese Hospitality at a Ryokan near Mount Koya.

-The temple complex, located on a wooded mountaintop, was constructed by the well-known daimyo Toyotomi Hideyoshi.
-Okunoin, largest graveyard in Japan and site of Kobo Daishi's mausoleum, is also located at the mountaintop and marks the start and end point of the Shikoku 88 Temple Pilgrimage.
-A visit of Mount Koya would not be complete without staying overnight in one of the temple inns (shukubo).
-You can participate there in ceremonies performed by priests in the morning.
+The central or head temple of Esoteric Buddhism in Koyasan is the Kongobu-ji temple.
+The temple complex, located on a wooded mountaintop, was constructed by the well-known daimyo Toyotomi Hideyoshi (1537 - 1598).
+Okunoin, the largest graveyard in Japan and the site of Kobo Daishi's mausoleum is also located at the mountaintop and marks the start and end point of the Shikoku 88 Temple Pilgrimage.
+A visit to Mount Koya would not be complete without staying overnight in one of the 51 temple inns called shukubo.
+You can participate there in ceremonies performed by priests in the morning like meditation (ajikan), sutra teachings, or a sutra copying practice (shakyo).
+My tip: Only a few of the shukubo have their own onsen like the beautiful Fukuchi-in temple.

 My tips for local activities